 - Payment terms: advance %, method (T/T, LC), balance timing

-- Incoterms + named place (for export): e.g. FOB Singapore
+- Incoterms + named place (for export): e.g. FOB Singapore.
+See: Incoterms guide

 - Delivery timeline (e.g. "30 days from advance receipt")